elvinos/AppDesignReport/LatestBuild/ReportSections/UserResearch.md

 \label{userfeedback}
  \end{table}

-As can be seen, the features which were given highest importance were project-related features and IXN information-related features. \ref{userfeedback} In addition to these content-related attributes, it also became evident that the design-quality would be of utmost importance, given that the site is meant to attract prospective industry partners.
+As can be seen, the features which were given highest importance were project-related features and IXN information-related features shown in Table \ref{userfeedback}.
+In addition to these content-related attributes, it also became evident that the design-quality would be of utmost importance, given that the site is meant to attract prospective industry partners.

 ## Related Research